DPS trooper in training killed, another trooper injured in shooting on I-10 in Avondale

 "We're all in a little bit of a state of shock this morning," Milstead said.

+Early Thursday morning, Gov. Doug Ducey directed flags to be lowered to half-staff at all state office buildings in honor of Edenhofer.

+"Arizona mourns the loss of one of our brave Arizona DPS troopers," Ducey said.

 I-10 eastbound between Litchfield Road and Avondale Boulevard was closed overnight as authorities investigated the scene.
-The freeway reopened just before 6:30 a.m.
+The freeway reopened just after 6:30 a.m.